thomaslui003/SpringBoot-Webapp-with-S3-Image-Uploader/README.md

 5. **Access Application:**:

-   Open your browser and go to http://localhost:port/ to access the ClientTrack application. cd /SpringBoot-Webapp-with-S3-Image-Uploader-main/frontend/react/ npm install npm run dev
+   Open your browser and go to http://localhost:port/ to access the ClientTrack application